The county of Oxfordshire is among the very best in the country at recycling and composting with a countywide recycling rate of over 58%.

 Ardley energy recovery facility

-- provide about 40 jobs during operation.
+- provides about 40 jobs

 Our residual waste treatment contract has no minimum tonnage which means this is not a barrier to our continuing efforts to reduce, re-use, recycle and compost more of our waste.